 Good lighting is particularly important at indoor craft shows.
 The ambient (general, overhead) lighting in convention centers or large halls will not do your items justice.

-You can often get away without lighting at an outdoor show.
-The sun provides plenty of natural light, and there's a good chance you won't have access to electricity anyway.
-But effective show lights can make or break your sales at an indoor show.
+You may be able to get away without lighting at an outdoor show.
+The sun provides plenty of natural light, and there's a good chance you won't have access to electricity anyway (although battery powered lights make this less of an issue than it once was).
+Your booth lighting can make or break your sales at an indoor show.

 Show organizers will provide you with instructions about when and where to unload your display and stock.
 Ensure you follow their instructions and set up your booth at the time specified.